 Employing over 5,500 people (outside of the school district).
 The list of services provided and departments managed by the county would fill several pages.
 Needing workers of every educational level and ability, the roster of county employees continues to grow.
 The county is highly active in attracting new business and supporting the relocation and establishment of businesses moving to the Palm Beaches, offering tax incentives, grants, and other incentives.

-Florida is a more affordable alternative to other high-tech locations.
+Florida is a more affordable alternative to consider for relocating a business in Palm Beach, as compared to other high-tech locations.
 Talent, capital, and land are more affordable here than they are in California, New York and many other states.
 With many business-friendly tax exemptions and no personal income tax, dollars go further in Florida for both businesses and employees.

 Palm Beach County is major driving force in South Florida's economy.
 With favorable personal and business tax laws, Florida is a highly attractive location for business and the many construction cranes all over the skyline in Palm Beach County are a testament to its current growth.
 The trend in Palm Beach County is for more housing and development with a rising population along with steadily increasing property values, all help to support a flourishing business climate surrounded by beautiful beaches and year-round sunshine.